ValdeirPrudentes/Valdeirprudentes/README.md

 I am Valdeir Prudente

-🚀 I’m currently learning and working with software development.
+🚀 I'm currently a professional with a passion for data analysis and Business Intelligence.

 🌱 Learning is not limited because it is something that should be constantly present throughout life.